The Best 10 Books for Inner Child Healing

 6. Transcending Trauma - Frank Anderson

-• You can buy this book on Amazon here.
+You can buy this book on Amazon here.
 This book feels like a gentle hug to anyone who has felt taken advantage of (to any degree) and found themselves in codependent relationships and friendships.
+If you’re struggling with low self esteem, this book is a must.
 This was a book that made me take a really hard look at myself.
 Her gentle tone guides you to lovingly look in the mirror and see where we could be part of the issues in our relationships and how to end the cycle.
 Melody talks about the importance of boundaries and how boundaries are the way we begin to teach other people that we are worthy of love too.

 8. Inner Bonding: Becoming a Loving Adult to Your Inner Child - Margaret Paul